srinadh2151/Blume_hackathon-T_win/README.md

 # Blume_hackathon-T_win
-This Repository consists of the analysis and work done by team T_win, on the problem statement by Milk Basket.
+This Repository consists of the analysis and work done by team T_win, on the problem statement by MilkBasket.
-Our final analysis, insights and model outputs of our Recommendation Engine and the Churn model is summarized on our final presentation titled "T_win_final_submission.pdf".
+Our final analysis, insights and model outputs of our Recommendation Engine and the Churn model is summarized on our final presentation titled "T_win_final_submission(1).pdf".
 All the codes, SQL queries, workbooks are present in their respective folders.